-- Signatures A general partner of the partnership must sign the form at the bottom of page 1.
-If the return is prepared by someone other than an employee of the partnership, the preparer's signature is also required. - Attachments Attach a copy of the federal Form 1065 and supporting schedules.
+■ Signatures - A general partner of the partnership or an LLC member must sign the form at the bottom of page 1.
+If the return is prepared by someone other than an employee of the partnership, the preparer's signature is also required.

+■ Attachments - Attach a copy of the federal Form 1065 and supporting schedules.
 Also attach a copy of either Wisconsin Schedule 3K-1 or federal Schedule K-1, as appropriate, for each partner.